 - It’s old – If it doesn’t have a U1 or a U3 on it then it’s probably very old and slow.

-- It could be a counterfeit card – Did you buy it on Ebay?
+- It could be a counterfeit card – Did you buy it on eBay?
 If so, you could have been scammed.

 - It could just be bad – This happens.
 Send it back

-- Some times some cameras don’t like some cards – I didn’t get this problem with this camera but I’ve seen it with other cameras where some cameras from the assembly line just won’t take certain cards.
-In this case you just have to try a different brand of card.
+- Sometimes some cameras don’t like some cards – I didn’t get this problem with this camera but I’ve seen it with other cameras where some cameras from the assembly line just won’t take certain cards.
+In this case, you just have to try a different brand of card.

-What size memory card is the best, 32GB or 64GB or 128GB?
+What size memory card is the best, 32GB 64GB, or 128GB?

 Best SD Memory Card Nikon D5600 | Bottom Line